timothymeyers/NoOpsAccelerator/src/bicep/overlays/management-services/storageAccount/readme.md

 ## Cleanup

-The Bicep/ARM deployment of NoOps Accelerator - Microsoft Service Health Alerts deployment can be deleted with these steps:
+The Bicep/ARM deployment of NoOps Accelerator - Azure Storage Account deployment can be deleted with these steps:

 ## Example Output in Azure